The Best Candy Store in Every State

 Sweeties Candy of Arizona, Chandler

 You’ll have your hands full (literally!) at Sweeties, where you can find over 100,000 pounds of candy lining the shelves each day.
-If you end up with more than you can eat, try one of these 18 recipes using leftover M&M’s, candy bars and more.
+If you end up with more than you can eat, recipes that use leftover candy.

 Martin Greer’s Candies, Garfield